Rhoahndur/esp32-pim545-lava-lamp/README.md

 - **PIM545 pack** — 7×17 white LEDs on an ESP32 (`firmware/`, `lava_lamp.py`)
 - **Green Building sim** — 9×17 RGB windows (`building.py`)

-Tap a corner on the pack; the same pebble runs on the LEDs and, if `building.py --controller` is running, on the [simulator](https://sundai.willsarg.com).
+Tap a corner on the pack; the same button event runs on the LEDs and, if `building.py crisp-owl --controller` is running, on the [simulator](https://sundai.willsarg.com).
+The two simulations run independently; their blob positions are not synchronized.

 The pack is a [Pimoroni Pico Scroll Pack (PIM545)](https://shop.pimoroni.com/products/pico-scroll-pack).
 Hold it like a building, A/B at the roof.
 White LEDs show luminance; the sim is in color.